IBM/aspera-cli/docs/README.erb.md

 ### ATS Access key creation parameters

-When creating an ATS access key, the option `params` must contain an extended value with the creation parameters.
+When creating an ATS access key, the option `params` must contain an [Extended Value](#extended-value-syntax) with the creation parameters.
 Those are directly the parameters expected by the [ATS API](https://developer.ibm.com/apis/catalog?search=%22Aspera%20ATS%20API%22).

 ### Misc.
 Examples